Checklists for web content authors

-- Every webpage should have a menu highlight or a breadcrumb, or both.
+- All webpages have a menu highlight, a breadcrumb, or both

-- Headings do not need to end in full stops.
+- Headings and sub-headings do not end in full-stops.

 See heading styles for more information.